homebridge/homebridge/README.md

  * An always-running server (like a Raspberry Pi) on which you can install NodeJS.
  * Knowledge of Git submodules and npm.

-You'll also need a lot of patience, as the iOS HomeKit system does not appear to be fully baked yet.
+You'll also need a lot of patience, as the iOS HomeKit service does not appear to be fully baked yet.
 For me, it works "most of the time", but often I'll tell Siri to do something like open the front door and she'll act like she's forgotten everything, saying things like "Change what?" over and over again while I freeze to death outside.

-It's not surprising that HomeKit isn't rock solid, since almost no one can actually use it today besides developers who are actually creating hardware accessories for it.
+It's not surprising that HomeKit isn't rock solid, since almost no one can actually use it today besides developers who are creating hardware accessories for it.
 There are, to my knowledge, exactly zero HomeKit devices on the market right now, so Apple can easily get away with this all being a work in progress.

 Additionally, the shims I've created implement the bare minimum of HomeKit needed to provide basic functionality like turning things off and on.
 I haven't written any kind of good feedback or error handling, and although they support changing state, they don't support reading the current state, so if you ask questions like "Is my door unlocked?"
 Siri will respond with the default of "Nope!" no matter what.